Adam D. Weinberg

-Adam D. Weinberg is an art museum curator and director.
-He has been the Alice Pratt Brown Director of the Whitney Museum of American Art since October 1, 2003.
+Adam D. Weinberg is an art museum curator.
+He was the Alice Pratt Brown Director of the Whitney Museum of American Art for 20 years, from October 1, 2003 to October 31, 2023.

 Education

 He holds a BA from Brandeis University and a master's degree from the Visual Studies Workshop, the State University of New York at Buffalo.

 Career

 Adam D. Weinberg has been a prominent figure in the arts since the 1980s, when he started his career at the Walker Art Center in Minneapolis as Director of Education and Assistant Curator.
 He joined the Whitney in 1989, initially as Director of its Equitable Center Branch at 52nd and Seventh Avenue.
 After three years as the artistic and program director of the American Center France in Paris, he returned to the Whitney in 1993 as Curator of the Permanent Collection and was elevated to Senior Curator in 1998.
 He served as the Mary Stripp and R. Crosby Kemper Director of the Addison Gallery of American Art at Phillips Academy, Andover from 1999 until 2003 until he was appointed as the Alice Pratt Brown Director of the Whitney in October 2003.
+He stepped down from the role after 20 years in October 2023 and was succeeded by Scott Rothkopf.